Neural Sparse Voxel Fields

 Ray-marching inside Voxels

 They create a set of query points using rejection sampling based on sparse voxels.
+Color accumulation is done with the midpoint rule.

 Learning